AliGhaffarian/my_writeups/learnings/my-first-good-approach-to-automated-testing.md

 the function takes 6 parameters and thefore the number of possibilities in terms of whether arguments are valid or not and if not for what reason is like this

-ifname possibilities * ip possibilities * netmask possibilities * ttl possibilities * mtu possibilites
+ifname possibilities * ip possibilities * mac possibilities * netmask possibilities * ttl possibilities * mtu possibilites

-and if every parameter has two possibilities of being invalid and one possiblity of being valid we need to write 2^9(128) sets of arguments for the function to be called and validate the outcome appropriately
+and if every parameter has two possibilities of being invalid and one possiblity of being valid we need to write 3^6(729) sets of arguments for the function to be called and validate the outcome appropriately

 if i find a way to introduce all the possiblities of a argument being invalid have have the dataset automated i can get away with writing 3\*6 (18) sets of data and get on with my day